Chapter 3 – Relationship to Clients – annotated

 Short-term summary legal services

-3.4-11.1 In rules 3.4-11.2 to 3.4-11.4 “short-term summary legal services” means advice or representation to a client under the auspices of a pro bono or not-for-profit legal services provider with the expectation by the lawyer and the client that the lawyer will not provide continuing legal services in the matter.
+3.4-11.1 In Code rules 3.4-11.2 to 3.4-11.4 “short-term summary legal services” means advice or representation to a client under the auspices of a pro bono or not-for-profit legal services provider with the expectation by the lawyer and the client that the lawyer will not provide continuing legal services in the matter.

-[heading and rule amended 06/2016]
+[heading and rule amended 06/2016; rule amended 11/2024]

 3.4-11.2 A lawyer may provide short-term summary legal services without taking steps to determine whether there is a conflict of interest.